 Different expectations for men and women

-Men and women can be held to different standards when it comes to sex, sexuality and dating.
+Men, women and non-binary people can be held to different standards when it comes to sex, sexuality and dating.
 This can be damaging and dangerous to all genders.

 - Be “manly” or macho